Enter your email address below and subscribe to our newsletter

 Instructions

-• Prepare the ingredients: First, clean the dried anchovy by removing the head and the black lining by the stomach.
+• Prepare the ingredients: First, clean the dried anchovy by removing the head and the black lining of the stomach.
 Set aside the dried kelp/seaweed and water.

 • Boil the ingredients: Prepare a pot, add water, add dried anchovy and dried seaweed.
-Boil the ingredients for ten minutes on medium low temperature.
+Boil the ingredients for ten minutes at medium-low temperature.
 Remove the anchovy when it is finished boiling.
 If you are using the dried kelp, remove the kelp as well.

 Keyword :Anchovy Broth